mashsoumik/cse2142/README.md

 # CSE2142 Writing Professional Code Lab Exam 2022

 STEP #1.
-Update code style for better consistency.
+Update code style for better consistency.<be>
 STEP #2.
 Application now terminates early if the number of arguments passed into it is wrong, fix it.
 STEP #3.
 Makes improvements to variable names
 STEP #4.
 Refactors duplicate file read and write logic into methods